flexxxaloe/SpringBookStore/README.md

 Check that Maven reports Java 17.
 If necessary, set JAVA_HOME to your JDK installation.
 When using an IDE, configure the same six variables in the application's run configuration.

 JWT_SECRET is used as raw UTF-8 key bytes and must contain at least 32 bytes.
-The current .env.example lists the variables, but its JWT placeholder is too short and must be replaced.

-Docker Compose can read a root .env file automatically.
-The Java application does **not** automatically load it: pass the values through the terminal or IDE as above. .env is not currently listed in .gitignore; add it before keeping credentials there and do not commit that file.
+The `.env.example` file lists the required variables and example values; configure them as environment variables in your terminal or IDE before starting the application.
 ### 2. Start PostgreSQL

 ```text